thorlindberg/thesis/sections/8-1 experiment-validation.md

 {"sub":"Type validation library"}

+A library is a collection of utilities that in combination achieve a shared goal.
+In this instance, the TXON library is instantiated as a TXON object and its method provides validation of a JSON String.

-In this section I illustrate the functional aspect of my proposal, written with the JavaScript language and phrased as a library.
-I present the intent of my library, and then relate the components of its validation process to the components of my syntax proposal.
+In the following I present the features, intent and structure of my library.

 <br>

 **Features**

-This library supports the following features, with the aim of validating information based on its instantiated type, which corresponds to a type declaration of requirements for validity.
+This library supports the following validation features, reflecting syntactical features in the .txon data format.

-The developer can declare their own types, or declare extensions of existing types using a dot-syntax.
-There is support for infinite nesting and various syntaxes for declaration and instantiation.

-*Extended types* are specified as requirements and instantiated for validation purposes.

-*Extension of types* allows you to inherit an existing type (incl. beyond JSON types, that is self-declared types) while extending it with new requirements.

 - Type specification declaration (in *init property*).
 - Type instantiation (in *data property*).
 - Optional values (ignored during validation).
 - Default value insertion (for type misconformance).

+Users can declare their own extended types (e.g. "date"), or declare extensions of JSON types or extended types using a dot-syntax (e.g. "string.date" or "date.month").

+*Extended types* are specified as enumerations and instantiated by associating data with the type.
+This is further presented in the syntax proposal.

+*Extension of types* allows you to inherit the requirements of an existing type, while extending it as a sub-type with an enumeration.
+This is further presented in the syntax proposal.

+In the following I present my intent with TXON, by providing an overview of the library as an object in JavaScript.

 <br>